TritonDataCenter/manatee/docs/user-guide.md

 ### Clearing a Shard from Safe Mode
 In order to clear a shard, you must first figure out who the last primary is.
 The correct potential primary is the node with the largest PG current xlog location.
-Follow these stesp to figure out who has the largest current xlog location.
+Follow these steps to figure out who has the largest current xlog location.
 On each node:

 * Shutdown the manatee-sitter process. `svcadm disable manatee-sitter`